Otto von Habsburg

 Otto was exiled in 1919 and grew up mostly in Spain.
 His devout Catholic mother raised him according to the old curriculum of Austria-Hungary, preparing him to become a Catholic monarch.
-During his life in exile, he lived in Austria, Belgium, France, Madeira (Portugal), Spain, Switzerland, the United States, and from 1954 until his death, finally in Bavaria (Germany), in the residence Villa Austria.
+During his life in exile, he lived in Austria, Belgium, France, Madeira (Portugal), Spain, Switzerland, the US, and from 1954 until his death, in Bavaria (Germany), in the residence Villa Austria.
 He had been stateless de jure and de facto, and possessed passports of the Order of Malta and Spain.
-His funeral took place at St. Stephen's Cathedral in Vienna on 16 July 2011; he was entombed in the Imperial Crypt in Vienna and his heart buried in Pannonhalma Archabbey in Hungary.